-A native .NET property-graph database with Cypher, a full Graph Data Science algorithm suite, window functions, native Model Context Protocol servers, and a planner-integrated extension surface for custom indexes.
-Apache 2.0 licensed.
+A native .NET property-graph database with Cypher, a full Graph Data Science suite, window functions, native MCP servers, and a planner-integrated extension surface.
+Apache 2.0 — built for the AI era when your agents and your application share the same graph.

 using var db = BogDatabase.CreateInMemory();